Matt-Jones-Developer/function-store/README.md

 - Functional links to 'demo product' pages - will be building these shortly
 - A login Dropdown menu - choose between Login/Sign-Up

+#

+Pending TODO's:

+[TODO] - Rebuild the NavBar so that it centres everything properly (Next 13 does not allow img src tags)

+[TODO] - Await Next.js updates that fix the 'force image resizing' and console warning 'height:auto' which is not available within Next 13 currently

+[TODO] - Integrate AlpineJS and my preferred JS framework to enhance my HTML with declarative data binding, event handling, and other interactivity

+[TODO] - Fix the iOS issue with filter (even after adding --webkit-filter the logo still inverts)

 [TODO] - I want to reduce the size of the Winter Collection CTA on medium sized devices

 [TODO] - link the Cart.tsx to the cart page schema - allow for adding and editing of the cart - localStorage saving etc